 USIP and AFSA share a dedication to conflict resolution and prevention, as well as a demonstrated importance placed on education and public engagement.
 For this, USIP is one of AFSA’s most important educational partners and acts as a lead sponsor on AFSA’s annual National High School Essay Contest.
 The contest engages high school students in learning and writing about issues of peace and conflict, encouraging appreciation for diplomacy’s role in building partnerships that can advance peacebuilding and protect national security.
 Authors of the winning essay earn a scholarship to an educational semester with Semester at Sea, a visit to DC, and a cash award of $2,500.

 For more information on USIP and its offerings please follow the links below:

-NEIA is a Human Centered Design community dedicated to preparing the next generation of innovators in pursuing their dreams and shaping a better world.
-This innovation-minded school with a global community empowers its students to strive for equity through its project-based and hands-on curriculum that fosters empathy, curiosity, collaboration, and inspires young learners to positively effect change in the world.
+NEIA is the first of its kind grade 6 through 12 boarding and day school in Marlborough, MA.
+This Human Centered Design community is dedicated to preparing the next generation of innovators to pursue their dreams and shape a better world.
+This innovation-minded school with a global community empowers its students to strive for equity through its project-based and hands-on curriculum that fosters empathy, curiosity, and collaboration and inspires young learners to effect change in the world positively.